 Street trees shall be a priority for any public improvement on the City's Urban Collector, Commercial Collector and Neighborhood Collector street classifications.
 Further, street trees will be required for all Residential Collector streets created through new residential developments.
-Types, sizing, and space requirements shall be as established in the City's Master Public Street Tree Plan.
+Types, sizing, and space requirements shall be as established in the City's Master Public Tree Plan (as amended).
 Street trees should be installed in planter strips or tree wells located between the curb and any sidewalk where feasible.
 Where streets are not a practical location, consider designating areas within the development where trees will be required to be planted on developable lots or separate tracts of land.

 Existing trees within a proposed development project is an important factor in its site planning, including determination of building, parking, open space and other feature locations.
 Tree preservation provisions that encourage the early consideration of tree protection during design and planning of development proposals shall be developed for inclusion in the City's Development Regulations.
-Maximum tree retention and a treed appearance will be achieved when development occurs through the following: